lifting-bits/mcsema/docs/DEMOS.md

 The demos live in `mc-sema\tests` in the source tree.
 These demos require that a **debug version** of the mc-sema be built prior to execution.

 The output may differ in debug statements from what you see.
-Demos are usually tested by using IDAPython as the CFG recovery script, but should work with `bin_descend`.
+Demos are tested by using IDAPython as the CFG recovery script.

 ## demo1